auth0/docs/articles/email/index.md

 ### Blocked Account Email

-This email is sent when a user's account is has been blocked.
-Each time a login fails for a particular user at a specific IP address, the failed login count is incremented.
-When the count reaches 10, the user will be unable to log in again from that IP address until the link in the *Blocked Account Email* is clicked.
+If a user's account is blocked, he or she will receive an email saying so.
+The user's account will be blocked if, for a specific IP address, there are ten failed login attempts.
+Once the user receives a **Blocked Account** email, he or she will not be able to log in from that IP address again until he or she clicks on the linked contained in the email.

-If a user successfully logs in before the counter reaches 10, the failed login counter is reset to 0.
+If the user successfully logs in before the failed login counter reaches ten, the counter is reset to zero.

-The following macros are available in this template:
+The following macros are available in the **Blocked Account Email** template:

 - `user.source_ip`
 - `user.city`